WISDEM/WISDEM/README.md

 ## Packages

-WISDEM is a family of modules.
+WISDEM&reg; is a family of modules.
 The core modules are:
 * *CommonSE* includes several libraries shared among modules
 * *DriveSE* sizes the drive-train system
 * *FloatingSE* works with the floating platforms